bigteamscienceconference/bigteamscienceconference.github.io/index.md

-<p>The fourth annual Big Team Science Conference will be held virtually via Zoom <b>October, 2025</b> (exact dates TBA).
+<p>The fourth annual Big Team Science Conference will be held virtually via Zoom <b>October 6-8, 2025</b>.
 The goal of this three-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science. </p>

 <!--
 <h2 align="center"><a href="{{site.baseurl}}/registration/">Register</a> now!</h2>